james0r/shopify-briefcase/README.md

-Simple, easy, Sass, ES6 & Archiving build system for Shopify.
+A lightweight Sass, ES6 & Archiving build system for Shopify powered by Gulp.